codecowboydotio/as3_workshop/ansible/simple_ansible/README.md

 I have a terraform example here: (https://github.com/codecowboydotio/terraform/tree/main/ansible) that will install an ansible server and a bigip for you.

-### Directory structure
-Within thei section of the repo there are two directories:

-- simple_ansible: This is a simple example of deploying a static AS3 configuration to a BIG-IP.
-- paramter_ansile: This is the same simple example but shows how to use paramters to pass variables to the playbook

 ### Playbooks
 There are two playbooks here with a very simple use case: